-I’m a potter, living and working in my home studio in Southeastern Pennsylvania, making small batches of wheel thrown and hand built stoneware that is functional as well as decorative.
-I’m a full-time art teacher of both graphic and web design, and along the way, I have taught pottery, sculpture, drawing, photography, and painting.
+I’m a potter, working in my home studio in Southeastern Pennsylvania, making small batches of wheel thrown and hand built stoneware that is functional as well as decorative.
+I’m a retired graphic and web design art teacher, and, over the years, I’ve also taught pottery, sculpture, drawing, photography, and painting.
 A personal interest in African and Asian artwork influences my work.
-I usually make pottery during the spring, summer, and fall, since my studio is outside.
-The kiln is housed in a shed a short distance from the studio.
-My studio pups keep me company while throwing, building, and glazing.
+I usually make pottery during the spring, summer, and fall months, since my studio is outside; the kiln is housed in a shed a short distance from the studio.

-I work with three types of clay, speckled brown, dark brown, and white stoneware that is mostly wheel thrown, but also hand built, depending on the piece.
-The work is then air dried for several days and then bisque fired in my kiln.
-After bisque firing is complete, each piece is glazed, hand dipped and/or brushed.
+I work with three types of mid-fire stoneware clay: speckled brown, dark brown, and white clay bodies.
+While mostly wheel thrown, some work is hand-built, depending on the nature of the piece.
+All ware is then air dried for several days and then bisque fired (first firing) in an electric kiln.
+After bisque firing is complete, pieces are glazed by a hand dipping process, or hand-brushed.
 After the glazing application is complete, each piece is glaze fired (second firing).
 When the glaze firing is complete, each piece is sanded to assure a smooth surface.